biggis-project/biggis-docs/docs/demos/landuse/index.md

     - see section [One vs. Rest](../../methods/one-vs-rest.md)
 - We want to parallelize the computation in our Spark cluster using [Geotrellis](https://geotrellis.io/) for data loading and export.

-!!! note "Responsible person for this section"
-    Adrian Klink (EFTAS)

 !!!
 TODO
     - Describe the idea
     - Maybe add some geotrellis examples

 ## Classification of Aerial Images according to Land Use Classes (using Land Cover Classes as intermediate)

 ## Tools

 - Machine Learning
 - Training: Multiclass SVM
 - Geotrellis